-Reflecting on my experience with the Surma boy, I realised I had been caught up in my own ideas, my own needs and wants.
-When I agreed to take the shot, I was looking for a particular end-result for myself.
+Reflecting on my experience with the Surma boy, I realised I had been caught up in my own ideas, needs, and wants.
+When I agreed to take the shot, I was looking for a particular end result for myself.
 But, all the boy had really wanted was to be seen for a moment.
 That was the moment that needed to be captured.

 He was seen.

-"I realised I had been caught up in my own ideas, my own needs and wants"
+“I realised I had been caught up in my own ideas, needs, and wants."

-I encourage every person to connect with your creative self.
-Photography is now my passion (when at one point I didn’t believe I had a creative hair on my head).
+I encourage every person to connect with their creative self.
+Photography is now my passion (when at one point, I didn’t believe I had a creative hair on my head).

-What will become yours, how will you connect to your creative self?
+What will become yours, and how will you connect to your creative self?

 About the Author, Susan Greeff

-Susan Greeff, Life Coach and Counsellor whose search for a creative expression led her on a transformational journey of re-discovering photography as an art-form.
+Susan Greeff is a Life Coach and Counsellor whose search for creative expression led her on a transformational journey of re-discovering photography as an art form.
 For her, the creative process is as much part of our inner journey as it is of the outer journey.

-Her creative process is inspired by traveling, meeting different cultures, people and places and the wonders of nature and wildlife.
+Her creative process is inspired by traveling, meeting different cultures, people, places, and the wonders of nature and wildlife.

 Her images have been sold nationally and internationally to private clients and art collectors.

-She facilitates one-on-one photographic sessions, small group workshops, photographic retreats and safaris for scholars, students and adults from Beginners to Advance.
+She facilitates one-on-one photographic sessions, small group workshops, photographic retreats, and safaris for scholars, students, and adults from Beginners to Advanced.